 Start > Control Panel > Security System> Device Manager > Batteries > Microsoft API Compliant Control Method Battery> Uninstall

 Step 5: Now shut down the laptop and plug out the AC power.

-Step 6: Next insert the battery in the slot, reconnect the AC power and finally boot your laptop.
+Step 6: Next insert the battery into the slot, reconnect the AC power and finally boot your laptop.

 As the battery gets re-detected after the booting process, and expectantly the plugged in but not charging Windows 7 error also gets resolved.